joe7575/profiler/README.md

 ``on_timer = function(pos, elapsed) return profiler.profile(<id>, my_timer_func, pos, elapsed) end,``
 and will be restored when you de-instrument your code.

+In addition, the tool will add/remove the profiler dependency in 'depends.txt'.

 ## Dependencies
 none